Achievements and challenges so far with DIY watches

 A punch can do a similar effect, like the one below, and it'll be even more expensive to CNC the stamp.

-Raised numeral indices rocks
+Raised numeral indices rock

 Date/Moon window